 Same way drag multiple labels from Object Library and make changes to labels based on your requirement like as shown below

-Now we will run and see the output of iOS Delegates application.
-To run application, first select required simulator (Here we selected iPhone 6s Plus) and click on Play button, located at the top-left corner of the Xcode toolbar like as shown below.
+Now we will run and see the output of the iOS Delegates application.
+To run the application first, select the required simulator (Here we selected iPhone 6s Plus) and click on the Play button, located at the top-left corner of the Xcode toolbar like as shown below.

 The result of iOS labels application will be like as shown below